sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_ref.rst

 fourth case is an alternate syntax (called "OOP notation") which is equivalent to *Function*(*expression*, *args*).

+:doc:`Script arrays <../script_ref/script_ref_arrays>` were natively introduced in Avisynth+.

-The final two cases show that one can manipulate expressions using all of the usual arithmetic and logical :doc:`operators <syntax_operators>` (from C) as you'd expect on ints, floats and bools, as well as execute code conditionally with the ternary operator.
+The 5th and 6th cases show that one can manipulate expressions using all of the usual arithmetic and logical :doc:`operators <syntax_operators>` (from C) as you'd expect on ints, floats and bools, as well as execute code conditionally with the ternary operator.
 Strings can be compared with relational operators and concatenated with '+'.
 The following operators are also defined on video clips: **a + b** is equivalent to :doc:`UnalignedSplice <../corefilters/splice>` (*a*, *b*), and **a ++ b** is equivalent to :doc:`AlignedSplice <../corefilters/splice>` (*a*, *b*).

+The 7th and 8th is using :doc:`Function objects <syntax_function_objects>`. they were introduced in Avisynth+ 3.6.0.

 The functions in AviSynth's scripting language are, by and large, video filters.
 Although a function can return any type it chooses (this is a useful